Salmon-River-Restoration-Council/SRRC_VBA_Macros_for_Access/README.md

 2. **User Prompts:** Input the word to find and the replacement word when prompted.
 3. **CSV Log:** The macro generates a CSV file in the project's path, logging all replacements made, with the filename including the current date.

+## Intended Use and Disclaimer

+### Intended Use
+These macros are designed for internal use within the SRRC organization.
+They are specifically tailored to work with our `srrc_wtemp_db.accdb` database structure and may not be directly applicable to other databases or organizations without significant modifications.

+### Open Source Inspiration
+While we've made this code publicly available, it's primarily for transparency and to potentially inspire similar solutions in other organizations.
+We encourage others to learn from our approach, but please note that direct use of these macros in other contexts is not recommended without careful review and adaptation.

+### No Warranty or Support
+This code is provided "as is", without warranty of any kind, express or implied.
+The SRRC organization makes no representations or warranties of any kind concerning the safety, suitability, lack of viruses, inaccuracies, typographical errors, or other harmful components of this software.

+We do not provide external support for these macros.
+Use of this code is entirely at your own risk.
+The SRRC organization shall not be liable for any damages whatsoever arising out of the use of or inability to use this software.

 ### General Notes
 - **Error Handling:** Each macro includes basic error handling to manage common issues, such as invalid input or database access errors.
 - **Customization:** Macros can be customized to fit specific database schemas or requirements by adjusting table names, column names, and SQL queries as needed.